A generalization of operads based on subgraph contractions: Gr obner bases for contractads

 In practice, it is more convenient to deal with planar trees.
 For a tree with labeled leaves, its canonical planar representative is defined as follows.
 Let $T$ be a rooted tree.
 For each vertex $v \in \Ver(T)$ let $T(v) \subset T$ be a corolla containing this vertex.
 An embedding of the tree $T$ in a plane is called \textit{canonical} if, for each vertex $v$, the ordering of leaves of $T(v)$ coincides with the ordering given by the planar structure. \\

-\textbf{$\grpermlex$-order} Let us present the first example of a monomial order.
-The fact that the following order is monomial is \textit{mutatis mutandis} to the operadic case \cite[Sec.~3.2.1]{dotsenko2010grobner}.
+\textbf{$\grpermlex$-order.} Let us present the first example of a monomial order.
+Checking that this order is monomial proceeds \textit{mutatis mutandis} in the same way as for the operad case~\cite[Sec.~3.2.1]{dotsenko2010grobner}.
 Let $T$ be a tree monomial in $\Tree_{\B}(\Gr)$.
 We associate to $T$ a \textit{path-sequence} $\Pa(T)=(\alpha_{v_1}, \alpha_{v_2},\cdots, \alpha_{v_n})$ of words labeled by leaves in the increasing order in the alphabet $\B$, and a \textit{leaf-permutation} $\sigma(T)$ as follows.
 For each leaf $v_i$ of the underlying tree, there exists a unique path from the root to $v$.
 The word $\alpha_{v_i}$ is the word composed, from left to right of the labels of the vertices of this path, starting from the root vertex.
 The permutation $\sigma(T)$ lists the labels of leaves of the underlying tree in the order determined by the planar structure (from left to right).
 It is known that the datum $(\Pa(T),\sigma(T))$ defines the tree monomial uniquely.

 \begin{defi} Let $\B$ be an alphabet with a monomial order on the words $\B^*$.
 The graphical permutation lexical order $\grpermlex$ on the shuffle trees $\Tree_{\B}$ is the order defined as follows: \begin{itemize} \item For a pair of shuffle trees $T_1,T_2 \in \Tree_{\B}(\Gr)$ we compare the sequences $\Pa(T_1)$ and $\Pa(T_2)$ word by word, comparing words using the monomial order $\B^*$. \item If their path sequences coincide, we compare their leaf-permutations $\sigma(T_1),\sigma(T_2)$ by lexicographic order. \end{itemize} \end{defi}